conformal/coinvoice-plugins/d6_ubercart/README.md

 administration"->"Configuration"->"Payment settings"->"Payment
 methods"->"Coinvoice settings".
-Now copy and paste the API key from the live [Coinvoice site](https://coinvoice.com) into the "API key" edit box and make sure that the "Enable Coinvoice in sanbox mode" checkbox is not checked.
+Now copy and paste the API key from the live [Coinvoice site](https://coinvoice.com) into the "API key" edit box and make sure that the "Enable Coinvoice in sandbox mode" checkbox is not checked.
 Coinvoice recommends doing a transaction using bitcoin to make sure everything works correctly.